Domestic Assault Attorneys in St. Louis and St. Charles

 Classifications of the Offense

-1. Class B Felony: This is the default classification for a first-degree domestic assault.
+This is the default classification for a first-degree domestic assault.
 It implies that the perpetrator attempted to kill or cause serious physical injury without actually inflicting such injury.

-Learn more about Class B Felonies
+Class B Felonies defined

-Learn more about Class A Felonies
+Class A Felonies defined

 Serious Physical Injury